 Who is Paramhansa Yogananda?
-Paramhansa Yogananda, also known as Swami Yogananda and sometimes as Swami Paramhansa Yogananda, was the first yoga master of India to take up permanent residence in the West.
+Known also as Swami Yogananda, this was the first yoga master of India to take up permanent residence in the West.

-Shortly after graduation, in July 1914, Yukteswar initiated Mukunda into the ancient Swami order at which time the young man assumed the monastic name Swami Yogananda (or, more properly, Yogananda of the Giri branch of the Swami order).
-It was as Swami Yogananda that he arrived in America in 1920 and proceeded to travel throughout the United States on his “spiritual campaigns” for the next four years.
-During this time, hundreds of thousands filled the largest halls in major American cities to see the yoga master from India.
+Shortly after graduation in July 1914, Sri Yukteswar initiated Mukunda into the ancient Swami order, at which time the young man assumed the monastic name Swami Yogananda (or, more properly, Yogananda of the Giri branch of the Swami order).

-Before embarking on his mission to the West, he received this admonition from his teacher, Swami Sri Yukteswar:
+Before embarking on his mission to the West, Yogananda received this admonition from his teacher, Swami Sri Yukteswar:

 The West is high in material attainments, but lacking in spiritual understanding.
 It is God’s will that you play a role in teaching mankind the value of balancing the material with an inner, spiritual life.